And Then Everything Changed

 Gradually I realized that the most effective way to help myself heal would be to find a way to serve people in need or trouble, really serve them, the way my most sensitive of friends were helping me.
 In Sanskrit this is known as Seva: the kind of deep service to others in which you lose yourself, and in doing so find yourself.
 Walking the path toward Seva, one small step at a time, has proved to be a lifeline for me, a way of coaxing light back into my life.

-As I’ve begun trying to help others with no agenda or motive, carefully and whole-heartedly, I’ve started to become the person I’ve always wanted to be.
+As I’ve begun trying to help others with no agenda or motive of my own, carefully and whole-heartedly, I’ve started to become the person I’ve always wanted to be.
 More than anything, learning about selfless service has been a spiritual journey.
-I tell the story of this exploration in some of my blog entries and in a still-in-progress book.
+It has subtly (and not-so-subtly) informed my writing.